uktrade/mobius3/README.md

 ### Concurrency: responding to concurrent file modifications

 Mid-upload, a file can could modified by a local process, so in this case a corrupt file could be uploaded to S3.
-To prevent this mobius3 uses the following algorithm for each upload.
+To mitigate this mobius3 uses the following algorithm for each upload.

 - An IN_CLOSE_WRITE event is received for a file, and we start the upload.
 - Just before the end of the upload, the final bytes of the file are read from disk.